Track mileage automatically

 Get started

-Choosing the Itemized vs Standard Deduction as a Self-Employed Person
+Itemized vs Standard Deductions as a Self-Employed Person

 Claiming the standard deduction and self-employment tax deduction